wdzhou/NDAV-Training/README.md

 ### Mandatory Inputs
 1. Input EventWorkspace for splitting from;
-2. SplitterWorkspace
+2. Splitters
   * SplittersWorkspace
   * MatrixWorkspace

-  containing:
+  Each splitter is composed by
+  * Start time;
+  * Stop time;
+  * Target workspace number

-  * Time stamps: absolute time or relative time (run start time or user defined time)
+  Start and stop time can be either absolute time (epoch time) or relative time (to run start time or user defined time)
-  * Target workspace

 ### Optional Inputs
 1. Splitting information TableWorkspace